equinor/omnia-tutorial/admin/README.rst

     client secret.
 Add the value to keyvault as a secret named *DlsOnboarding*.
 Note the application ID (client ID) and update the onboard.ps1 script $clientId (line 183) to use this.
-  * Create a secret in the key vault *smtpConnectionDetails* this is used for details when sending the onboarding email.
+  * Create a secret in the key vault *SmtpConnectionDetails* this is used for details when sending the onboarding email.
 Request email sending details.
     Enter the password as the secret and populate the other values as tags named User (value: Omnia@equinor.com), Server (value: mrrr.statoil.com),